 Your agency staff has identified or should promptly identify regulations1 that have been published in the Federal Register but have not yet taken effect.
-For such regulations, paragraph 3 of the Freeze Memo instructs your agency to undertake several actions.
+For such regulations, paragraphs 3 and 4 of the Freeze Memo instruct your agency to undertake several actions.

-First, absent applicable exceptions (discussed below), postpone for 60 days the effective dates of regulations that have been published but have not yet taken effect for the purpose of reviewing questions of fact, law, and policy "as permitted by applicable law."
+First, absent applicable exceptions (discussed below) and "[c]onsistent with applicable law," consider postponing for 60 days the effective dates of final regulations that have been published but have not yet taken effect for the purpose of reviewing questions of fact, law, and policy.
 To the maximum extent possible, your explanations for postponement should be individualized to the regulation being postponed.
 In addition, the Administrative Procedure Act generally establishes procedural requirements for agencies promulgating rules, subject to certain exceptions and exemptions.
-Please consult with your agency's Office of General Counsel as you implement the Freeze Memo and this Memorandum.
+Please consult with OMB's Office of General Counsel (OMB GC) and your agency's Office of General Counsel as you implement the Freeze Memo and this Memorandum.